rnewstead1/cv/README.md

 - designing and implementing scalable microservices
 - working with other Principal Engineers to lead technology choices and share ways of working
 - helping to define an engineering career ladder for the engineering team

+### Senior Software Engineer, Tes Global
+_Feb 2016 - Sept 2019_

+Introduced online job application forms for teachers, and an ATS (Application Tracking System) for schools to manage applications using Nodejs microservices.
+I worked on several small teams, latterly taking a leading role to define and prioritise work with a Product Manager, and training new joiners.

 ### Consultant, Thoughtworks
 _March 2014 - Feb 2016_